 users still reuse passwords, and breaches like the 2024 X data leak expose them

-to credential stuffing attacks.
+to credential-stuffing attacks.

 One compromised account can unlock others if passwords